JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

     }
     ```

-4. If you are using compiler options for the Jetpack Compose compiler, they should now be set in the `composeCompiler{}` block.
+4. If you are using compiler options for the Jetpack Compose compiler, set them in the `composeCompiler {}` block.
    See [Compose Compiler options DSL](#compose-compiler-options-dsl) for reference.

    > The plugin provides defaults for several compiler options that were only specified manually before.